jpierer/duree/README.md

 ## Installation

 - Download the bin/duree binary from this repository and start it with your personal parameters.
 See usage section.
-- In your Browser create a folder called **duree** with some child folders and bookmarks.
+- In your browser create a bookmark-folder called **duree**.
+- Now create new bookmark folders in it.
+This are your startpage groups.
+- Under this groups, put your browser bookmarks.
-- You are done :)
+- That's it :)

 ## Usage